 — Teddy Roosevelt, 1910

-I spent the past weekend in Nashville being newly re-inspired for American democracy: convening with 350 bright, passionate, and patriotic souls, making their way from 30 different states on two weeks’ notice to a summit assembled in due November 9th urgency, to learn, engage, and commit to political candidacy and as well as other forms of civic participation.
+I spent the past weekend in Nashville being newly re-inspired for American democracy: convening with 400 bright, passionate, and patriotic souls, making their way from 30 different states on three weeks’ notice to a summit assembled in due November 9th urgency, to learn, engage, and commit to political candidacy and as well as other forms of civic participation.

 There are more than 500,000 elected offices in the United States.
 We need talented, authentic individuals putting themselves into the political arena, and to develop the systems of strategy and support to make them successful.
 Most media attention fixates on federal government, particularly the executive office, but that belies all the hard work of governance and progress that is so critical at the state and local levels too.
 And ultimately, it is about making that progress.
 It’s not about left or right; it’s about forward.